fabien-marty/stlog/README.md

 - provides nice outputs **for humans AND for machines** *(you can produce both at the same time)*
 - structured with 4 levels of context you can choose or combine:
     - a global one set by environment variables *(read at process start)*
-    - a kind of global one (thanks to [contextvars](https://docs.python.org/3/library/contextvars.html))
+    - a kind of smart global one (thanks to [contextvars](https://docs.python.org/3/library/contextvars.html))
     - a context linked to the logger object itself (defined during its building)
     - a context linked to the log message itself
 - a lot of configuration you can do with environment variables (in the spirit of [Twelve-Factor App](https://12factor.net/) principles)